 - Current job title: CEO, Founder, CFO, COO, VP Finance

-- Industry: filter by your target verticals
+- Industry: filter by your chosen verticals

-Write outreach that gets replies
+Write outreach that gets replies, without over-promising

 Cold email structure